wolkenarchitekt/traktor-nml-utils/README.md

 [![Build Status](https://travis-ci.com/ifischer/traktor-nml-utils.svg?branch=master)](https://travis-ci.com/ifischer/traktor-nml-utils)

 This module contains utilities to parse and modify Native Instruments Traktor NML files.
-It was created to be the by far best available library to handle Traktor collections.
+It was created to be(come) the by far best available library to handle Traktor collection data.

 It can parse collection files (`$TRAKTOR_DIR/collection.nml`) and history files (`$TRAKTOR_DIR/History/history_$DATE.nml`).